Here is a really simple recipe to make 100% pure Homemade Coconut Milk with your Vitamix.

 So now I enjoy making my own milk and you can too!

 When making your milk don’t forget to use the purest water you can.
 You don’t want to use regular tap water to make your healthy, pure milk.
-I always use my water distiller for anything that requires water.
+I always use my Berkey for anything that requires water.

 Other than that, just make sure your coconut chips/flakes are organic and you’ll be good to go.